The Latin word, from which the English word “desert” is derived, describes an area without people.

 The jerboa can avoid extremely hot weather because of these burrowing mechanisms.

-It possesses well-built, digging-suited hind legs, short forearms, and folds in its skin that can block its nostrils from the sand.
+It has well-built, digging-suited hind legs, short forearms, and skin folds that can block its nostrils from the sand.

 Additionally, this tiny critter possesses specific hairs that prevent sand from entering its ears.
-It can move swiftly while consuming little energy because of its long back legs.
+Because of its long back legs, it can move swiftly while consuming little energy.

 All the water jerboas require can be obtained from the plants and insects they consume.